Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: Introduction

 The recent papers \cite{chenxu2023euler,chenxufollowuppaper,bally2023approximation} also study uniform-in-time Euler-Maruyama scheme for SDE driven by L\'{e}vy process.
-What distinguishes our paper from the aforementioned references is that while they assume L\'{e}vy processes whose L\'{e}vy measures are absolutely continuous with respect to the Lebesgue measure, we are able to handle cylindrical L\'{e}vy processes with singular L\'{e}vy measures by employing a Mallavin calculus framework recently established in \cite{kulik2023gradient}.
-In addition, we make all constants in our main results explicit.
+What distinguishes our paper from the aforementioned references is that while they assume L\'{e}vy processes whose L\'{e}vy measures are absolutely continuous with respect to the Lebesgue measure, we are able to handle cylindrical L\'{e}vy processes with singular L\'{e}vy measures by employing a Malliavin calculus framework recently established in \cite{kulik2023gradient}.
+In particular, the authors of \cite{chenxu2023euler,chenxufollowuppaper} consider SDE driven by $d$-dimensional rotationally invariant $\alpha$-stable L\'{e}vy process $Z^\alpha$.
+Since $Z^\alpha$ has the representation

+where $\{B_t=\brac{B^1_t,\ldots,B^d_t}:t\geq 0\}$ is an $\R^d$-valued Brownian motion and $S$ is a one-dimensional $\alpha/2$-stable subordinator independent from $B$, they are able to perform a time change to transform their L\'{e}vy driven SDE into an It\^{o} diffusion SDE, after which they apply the classical Malliavin calculus on Wiener space.
+In the context of our paper, a $d$-dimensional $\alpha$-stable L\'{e}vy process with i.i.d. components $L$ can be written as

+where for each $i$, $B^i$ is a one-dimensional Brownian motion and $S^i$ is a one-dimensional $\alpha/2$-stable subordinator independent from $B^i$.
+When $d\geq 2$, the time change argument in \cite{chenxu2023euler,chenxufollowuppaper} does not work for SDE driven by $L$, and that is where the framework in \cite{kulik2023gradient} comes in.

 The paper is organized as follows.
-We will first introduce and provide a few properties for SDEs driven by a general class of cylindrical L\'{e}vy processes in Section~\ref{sec:cylindrical}.
-In particular, Section~\ref{sec:cylindrical} includes two important technical results which are gradient estimates for the semigroups and a Stein's bound.
-The main results for Euler-Maruyama schemes for SDEs driven by $\alpha$-stable L\'{e}vy processes with i.i.d. components will be provided in Section~\ref{section_eulerscheme}.
-The proofs of the main results are presented in Sections~\ref{sec:proofs:1}, \ref{section_steinmethod} and \ref{section_proof_eulerscheme}.
-The background on Malliavin calculus on Poisson space, additional technical proofs, and the illustration of the tightness of the stepsize dependence in our main result through an Ornstein-Uhlenbeck process will be provided in the Appendix.
+We will first provide important definitions and notations in Section~\ref{section_notations}.
+Then we introduce a few properties for SDEs driven by a general class of cylindrical L\'{e}vy processes in Section~\ref{sec:cylindrical}.
+In particular, Section~\ref{sec:cylindrical} includes the semigroup gradient estimates that leads to a Stein's bound.
+The application to Euler-Maruyama schemes whose innovations are increments of $\alpha$-stable L\'{e}vy processes with i.i.d. components will be provided in Section~\ref{section_eulerscheme}.
+The proofs of the results in Section~\ref{section_eulerscheme} are presented in Sections~\ref{sec:proofs:1} and \ref{section_proof_eulerscheme}.
+In addition, we will also provide in Appendix~\ref{appendix_eulerschemepareto} a result on Euler-Maruyama schemes whose innovations are multivariate Pareto distribution.
+The background on Malliavin calculus on Poisson space, additional technical proofs, and the illustration of the tightness of the stepsize dependence in our second application through an Ornstein-Uhlenbeck process will also be provided in subsequent sections of the Appendices.